 The EPA’s Perspective on Mold Testing and Removal

 Is sampling for mold needed?
 In most cases, if visible mold growth is present, sampling is unnecessary.
 Since no EPA or other federal limits have been set for mold or mold spores, sampling cannot be used to check a building’s compliance with federal mold standards.
 Surface sampling may be useful to determine if an area has been adequately cleaned or remediated.

-MRC Restoration and Your Insurance Company and Claim, MRC’s Secret Sauce.When it comes to managing your damage claim with your insurance company for your MO property damage, whether commercial or residential, things can be complex and overwhelming.
+Danconia Restoration and Your Insurance Company and Claim, Danconia’s Secret Sauce.When it comes to managing your damage claim with your insurance company for your MO property damage, whether commercial or residential, things can be complex and overwhelming.
 Additionally, the emotional stress involved when insurance companies leverage their seemingly upper hand during such a stressful and traumatic time, and you have the recipe for disaster.
-MRC is uniquely positioned to help you navigate and negotiate the complex damage restoration claims process because we have in house personnel certified as independent insurance adjusters able to help negotiate your claim using the same guidelines and terminology your insurance company’s adjusters do, but only we negotiate with your best interest in mind.
+Danconia is uniquely positioned to help you navigate and negotiate the complex damage restoration claims process because we have in house personnel certified as independent insurance adjusters able to help negotiate your claim using the same guidelines and terminology your insurance company’s adjusters do, but only we negotiate with your best interest in mind.
 Let us help you mitigate the stress and complexity involved in submitting and settling your insurance claim expeditiously so you can get your life andor business back on track.
 Understanding your policy, it’s entitlements, and it’s language is key to ensuring you recover what’s rightfully yours under the policy terms.

 MO Department of Health Contact Details if Required